 The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone: 0303 123 1113.

-This privacy notice was published on 19th September 2019.
+This privacy notice was updated on 20th November 2019.

 We may change this privacy notice from time to time.
 When we do we will inform you via the email address provided by you.